SilverHalf/mount-balrior/decima/mechanics.md

 #### Fluxlance Salvo
 {: .no_toc}
 Targets the five furthest players with fluxlances.
 After a brief delay, all lances are fired simultaneously.
 Every other time that Decima uses this skill, one of the fluxlances will be a red fluxlance.

+#### Converging Fluxlances
+{: .no_toc}
+(Note: this skill does not have an official name, so this name is given for convenience.)
+A combined attack performed by Decima and two [Trascendent Boulders].
+This attack consists of:
+- One [Red Fluxlance] cast by Decima and targeting the furthest player from her.
+- Two [Standard Fluxlances] cast by Decima and targeting the next two furthest players.
+- One [Standard Fluxlance] cast by each [Trascendent Boulder] and targeting the furthest player from Decima.
+Similarly to both previous attacks, five fluxlances are summoned in total, but three of them (one red and two standard) will be targeting the same player.

 ---